 Conceptually, Revenue Operations is a natural evolution in the mind of many sales and marketing operations folks.

 The challenge of Revenue Operations, at its core, is about the alignment of processes and measurements that span across sales, marketing, and customer success.
-Many people with sales operations or marketing operations in their title are already faced with these challenges, Revenue Operations is just an easier way to conceptualize it.
+Many people with sales operations or marketing operations in their title are already faced with these challenges; Revenue Operations is just an easier way to conceptualize it.

-Revenue Operations is more than a job title, it is a driver of organizational change.
+Revenue Operations is more than a job title; it is a driver of organizational change.
 The ability to look horizontally across the funnel enables a company to be more effective at driving success in the organizations that each operations team is supporting.

 This mindset provides many additional opportunities to help drive scalable growth than the siloed approach of the past.
 SiriusDecisions found that this kind of organizational alignment between sales and marketing can increase growth by nearly 40%.

-Having a unified Revenue Operations function reporting up to the same leader is certainly helpful, but not all companies operate this way.
+Having a unified Revenue Operations function reporting up to the same leader is helpful, but not all companies operate this way.
 In some companies, Revenue Operations reports up to the Chief Customer Officer or Chief Sales Officer – and it works perfectly fine.

-It is essential that teams be aligned from a synergistic perspective, working together to accomplish the shared objectives.
+Teams must be aligned from a synergistic perspective, working together to accomplish the shared objectives.